2017–18 Indian Super League

 The 2017–18 Indian Super League season was the fourth season of the Indian Super League, one of the top Indian professional football leagues.
 It was established in 2013.
 The regular season started on 17 November 2017 and ended on 4 March 2018, The Playoffs began on 7 March 2018, concluding with the final on 17 March 2018.
-ATK were the defending cup winners from the 2016 season, however they could not advance to the playoffs.
+ATK were the defending champions from the 2016 season, however they could not advance to the playoffs.
 Chennaiyin won their second Indian Super League title by defeating Bengaluru 3–2 in the final.

 Two new sides joined the league as expansion teams: Bengaluru and Jamshedpur.
 The two new clubs are the ninth and tenth teams in the league.
-This made it the first edition of the ISL in which there are more than eight teams participating.
+This made it the first edition of the ISL in which there are more than eight teams participating.This is also the first ISL which was officially recognised by AFC as joint top division league along with I-League.
 As well as expanding two teams, the league also expanded two more months, being played in five months instead of three.
 Away goal rule is introduced in semifinals stage in this season.